 If you're uncertain about a condition (e.g. recent surgery, a hernia, ongoing therapy), call the school BEFORE booking.
 Not bureaucracy — it's to find the right configuration for your jump.

-If you start the AFF course or want an A-license, you need the Class 2 exam from an ENAC-authorized Aero-Medical Examiner (AME).
+If you start the AFF course or aim at the ENAC Skydiving License (A level in the FAI standard), you need the Class 2 exam from an ENAC-authorized examiner (aeronautical term: AME — Aero-Medical Examiner).
 Duration: 45–60 minutes.

 Doctor asks about cardiovascular, neurological, epilepsy, diabetes, current medications, recent surgery.